MattFryer/Qlik-UltraEdit/README.md

 * LOAD statements, QUALIFY statements, STORE statements and subroutines shown in the UltraEdit function list
 * Script templates for commonly used commands and code snippets

 If you find any keywords or functions missing then please let me know by logging an issue and I'll add them to the next release.
-Support may also be added for subroutines within QlikView code libraries.
+Support may also be added for subroutines within Qlik code libraries.
 If you'd like me to add support for your library, again please contact me.

 ##Installation